syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 documentation: ug
 ---

-# Types of Axis in .NET MAUI Chart (SfCartesianChart)
+# Types of Axis in .NET MAUI Chart

 Cartesian chart supports the following types of chart axis.